Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 The Task Implementation Plan streamlines your coding process by breaking down complex tasks into manageable steps.
 Here's how to utilize this feature:

 - **Step 1: Select Your Context** - Begin by identifying all the files and code snippets relevant to your task.
-Add them as context by right-clicking on the code snippet and choosing "Add to Codiumate as context", or use the shortcut `Ctrl+Shift+E` on Windows, `Cmd+Shift+E` on Mac.
+Add them as context by right-clicking on the code snippet and choosing "Add to Codiumate as context", or use the shortcut ++ctrl+shift+e++ on Windows, ++cmd+shift+e++ on Mac.

 - **Step 2: Describe Your Task** - clearly defining the task you need to accomplish.
 This could be anything from adding a new feature, fixing a bug, or optimizing existing code.
 Be as detailed as necessary to ensure Codiumate can generate an accurate plan.
 You can add images to your description to improve the clarity of your task.
 Simply paste the image into your description and Codiumate will automatically include it in the generated plan.
 [Read more about Image Integration in Codiumate Chat](./images.md).